DSTOQ/dstoq.github.io/source/includes/_bring_your_own_customer.md

 ```

 In order to start integrating with DSTOQ you have to be a registered authentication provider.
 We need to have a small mutual contract in place and have to add you to our partner program.
-Our partner program has only one pricing plan: **PREMIUM** and it's 0$ including VAT.
-That's right: None, null, zero, zip, nil, nothing, void.

-You can apply via a simple mail to tech@dstoq.com outlining your project and we'll come back to you shortly

 The next thing is to provide us with an RSA-256 Public Key, that you will use to sign JSON-Web-Tokens to authenticate with our API: